Spice Barn® Your Source for Quality Products!

 1 teaspoon salt

-10 Spice Barn Black Malabar Peppercorns, crushed
+10 Spice Barn Black Peppercorns, crushed

 2 Spice Barn Bay Leaves